sarahgormley/sklhub/README.md

 This application will follow the MVC paradigm in its architectural structure, using Handlebars.js as the templating language, sequelize as the ORM, and the express-session npm package for authenication.

-The URL of the GitHub repository is <strong>https://github.com/sarahgormley/sklhub.git</strong>and the repository name is sklhub.
+The URL of the GitHub repository is <strong>https://github.com/sarahgormley/sklhub.git</strong> and the repository name is sklhub.

 ## Table of Contents